eyereasoner/Koreografeye/README.md

 - Put ActivityStreams notifications in the `in` directory
 - Put N3 rules in the `rules` directory
-- Run `bin/orch --keep rules/*` to run the rules on alle in notification in the `in` directory
+- Run `npx orch --info --keep rules/* --in in --out out` to run the rules on alle in notification in the `in` directory
+    - Use the `--info` option to show informational messages
     - Use the `--keep` option if you don't want to automatic clean the `in` after processing notifications
     - The processed notifications will end up in the `out` directory
     - _Alternative_: run `npm run orch`
-- Run `bin/pol --keep` to run the policy executor with all the processed notifications from the `out` directory
+- Run `npx pol --info --keep --in out` to run the policy executor with all the processed notifications from the `out` directory
     - Use the `--keep` option if you don't want to automatic clean the `out` after processing notifications
     - _Alternative_: run `npm run pol`
 - If you want to experiment with expressing N3 rules as [RDF Surfaces](https://josd.github.io/surface/) use the following commands: